 | Workflow | Manual, paper-based process that is difficult to integrate into digital systems. | Seamlessly integrates into existing email workflows; simplifies archiving and document management. |

 By pairing Microsoft Outlook with a secure online fax service, professionals can transform their inbox into a powerful and compliant tool for document transmission.
 This modern approach eliminates dependence on outdated hardware, reduces costs, and critically, enhances document security in an environment where email-based cyber threats are continually increasing.
-It is vital step for any of the approximately 17% of businesses that still depend on faxing for their critical operations.
+It is a vital step for any of the approximately 17% of businesses that still depend on faxing for their critical operations.